 Whether you are looking for one or a few different platforms to showcase your skills, your online writing portfolio has to be top-notch.

-Your online portfolio is the first portal for a first impression which both clients and readers learn about you and your work — and one of the best ways to land writing jobs.
+Your online portfolio is the first portal for a first impression in which both clients and readers learn about you and your work — and one of the best ways to land writing jobs.

 Finding the right freelance writer portfolio sites that allow you to create your writing content and highlight your personality is the key to gaining traction and adding a clientele.
 With any of these free freelance portfolio sites, you will be off to a great first impression.

-Ask yourself if you like the drag and drop feature to easily implement a more visual appeal, or does that matter?
+Ask yourself if you like the drag-and-drop feature to easily implement a more visual appeal, or does that matter?

 Figure out how many pages you think you need.
-You might want at least 4 pages to start with for example, About Me, Home Page, Contact Me Page, and maybe an Example Page of what you can offer.
+You might want at least 4 pages to start with, for example, About Me, Home Page, Contact Me Page, and maybe an Example Page of what you can offer.

-Don’t get too hung up on the design aspect because you can always tweak it as you continue to add more content and almost all of these portfolio websites offer beautiful templates that make it that more appealing for your potential clients.
+Don’t get too hung up on the design aspect because you can always tweak it as you continue to add more content, and almost all of these portfolio websites offer beautiful templates that make it that more appealing for your potential clients.